robusta-dev/robusta/docs/setup-robusta/supported-clusters.rst

 Supported Clusters
 ################################

-Robusta supports all Kubernetes distributions other than Minikube.
-We tested it on the following clusters
+Robusta supports all Kubernetes distributions other than Minikube, including:

 * EKS
 * GKE